Introduction to Virtual Events

 A hybrid meeting would typically involve a physical venue with a meeting room or space for in-person attendees to sit together around a table, plus a video link for virtual attendees to tune into.
 There would usually be a large screen in the room so that the in-person attendees could see the virtual attendees and vice versa, so it generates more of a collaborative meeting experience as opposed to staring at one person speaking and not seeing reactions of other attendees.
 This also works for hybrid workshops, where attendees are required to discuss, interact and collaborate together.

-As discussed in this session from EventLAB 2020, it can be difficult to facilitate successful hybrid networking.
+It can be difficult to facilitate successful hybrid networking.
 When you’re at a physical event talking to people, connections can often be made in a serendipitous manner and the conversation can be much more reactive, feeding off what the other person is saying.
 But at a virtual event, this element is lost and it’s likely that the virtual attendees will end up watching in-person attendees having a conversation without being brought into the discussion, or worse, log off.

 The solution?
 Try and find a happy medium - we recommend a hosted or facilitated speed-dating networking session which ensures every attendee is catered for.
 It’s important to consider the attendee experience from all angles and making sure you are breaking the barrier between physical and virtual attendees.